MediaButler/CLI-Linux/README.md

      chmod +x mb-linux-cli-utility.sh
      ./mb-linux-cli-utility.sh

+## Docker

+You can also run the client inside a docker envrionment by running

+    docker run -it mediabutler/cli-linux

 ## Support

 Further help and support using this script can be found in [our Wiki](https://github.com/MediaButler/Wiki/wiki) or drop by our [Discord Server](https://discord.gg/nH9t5sm)